flkjh/dotfiles/README.md

-# dotfiles
+# dotfiles dev branch
-Dotfiles for Linux...
+Dot files for Linux under development.

-My dotfiles are constantly changing so file version numbers will be important and the files in the dev branch can change rapidly when I tinker with stuff...
+All dot files in the dev branch are for tinkering and should safely be considered underdeveloped.

 ## Remark
 I am just a pleb spending more and more time with ricing and programming.

-Feel free to use any of the available files, but keep in mind that they are written by a pleb like me, and that there are no guarantees that things will work.
+Feel free to use any of the available files, but keep in mind that they are written or modified by a pleb like me, and that there are no guarantees that things will work.